King Features Syndicate: Animation, comic books, and licensing

 One of the first original animation projects of King Features Animation is The Cuphead Show! for Netflix, an animated series based on the video game Cuphead by Studio MDHR, known for its use of fully hand-drawn characters and animations in the style of Fleischer Studios.
 The series had started development since July 2019, and was released on February 18, 2022.

 In June 2019, 20th Century Studios and The Walt Disney Company announced the production of an animated film based on the comic strip Flash Gordon.
 Taiki Waititi was attached to direct and John Davis was announced as the producer.

 On May 11, 2020, it was announced that a Popeye movie is in development at King Features Syndicate with Genndy Tartakovsky coming back to the project.

 In November 2020, a Hagar the Horrible animated series was announced, written by Eric Zibroski, who wrote and produced the ABC comedy Fresh Off the Boat.

 Digital platforms

-King's DailyINK online
+DailyINK (2006–2013)

 Confronted by newspaper cutbacks, King Features has explored new venues, such as placing comic strips on mobile phones.
 In 2006, it launched DailyINK.
 On a web page and via email, the DailyINK service made available more than 90 vintage and current comic strips, puzzles, and editorial cartoons.
 The vintage strips included Bringing Up Father, Buz Sawyer, Flash Gordon, Krazy Kat, The Little King, The Phantom, and Rip Kirby.
-Jay Kennedy introduced the service early in 2006, commenting:
+King Features editor-in-chief Jay Kennedy introduced the service early in 2006, commenting: